Corporate Responsibility

 Code of Business Ethics

+ETL is committed to promoting the highest standards of openness, integrity, and accountability.
 The Company encourages all employees to conduct themselves in accordance with high moral and ethical standards showing respect, integrity, honesty, fairness, and in full compliance with the law.

 Supply Chain Management

 ETL’s relationship with its suppliers and third parties is critical for ethical and sustainable business growth as part of a network of other organisations, people, and the environment.
+ETL’s Supplier Code of Conduct complements ETL’s ESG Policy and Framework and Sustainable Procurement Policy by encouraging socially and environmentally responsible business ethics across this network.

 Cyber Security and Data Protection